saintedlittle/krtk/README.md

 # krtk.ee - Simple URL Shortener

-This project was created because I didn't see any easy-to-use or easy-to-deploy URL shorteners, so I made my own.
+krtk.ee (/ˈkrut.kʲɛ/) or KROOT-kyeh was created because I didn't see any easy-to-use or easy-to-deploy URL shorteners, so I made my own.

 ## Live Demo